What Does Down Fill Power Mean?

 Down jackets with a high fill power are usually lighter, less bulky and more compressible than jackets with a low fill power that are equally warm.
 But again, much depends on the fill weight.
 A 650 down fill jacket with 330g of down may be as warm as an 800 down fill jacket with only 120g, but the 650 fill jacket will be bigger, heavier and take up more room when stuffed in your pack.

-The warmest down jackets are built with a high fill power down and a heavier down weight.
+The warmest down jackets, like the 800+ fill Women's Helium Down Hoodie and Men's Helium Down Hoodie, are built with a high fill power down and a heavier down weight.
 But depending on where you’re headed and what you’re doing, you may not need all that warmth.
-For instance, if you’re planning to do a little twilight bouldering in your neighborhood park, you might need a lightweight down jacket to ward off the chills while you’re spotting your buddy.
+For instance, if you’re planning to do a little twilight bouldering in your neighborhood park, you might need a lightweight down jacket to ward off the chills while you’re spotting your buddy, like the SuperStrand LT.
 But you probably don’t need a down parka that could keep you toasty while establishing a new route in the Himalayas.

 Whatever your down insulation needs, Outdoor Research makes the down jacket for you.
-(All Outdoor Research down jackets have been certified by The Responsible Down Standard (RDS), ensuring that the down and feathers come from animals that have not been subjected to an unnecessary harm.
-To learn more about the RDS, visit their website at: http://responsibledown.org/)
+(All Outdoor Research down jackets have been certified by The Responsible Down Standard (RDS), ensuring that the down and feathers come from animals that have not been subjected to any unnecessary harm.
+Visit responsibledown.org to learn more about the RDS.)